Gliese 667 Cc: Habitability

-The planet is likely tidally locked, with one side of its hemisphere permanently facing towards the star, and the opposite side being dark and cold.
+Furthermore, the planet is likely tidally locked, with one side of its hemisphere permanently facing towards the star, and the opposite side being dark and cold.
 However, between these two intense areas, there could be a sliver of habitability—called the terminator line, where the temperatures may be suitable (about 273 K) for liquid water to exist.
 Additionally, a much larger portion of the planet may be habitable if it supports a thick enough atmosphere to transfer heat to the side facing away from the star.

 However, in a 2013 paper, it was revealed that Gliese 667 Cc is subject to tidal heating 300 times that of Earth.
 This in part is due to its small eccentric orbit around the host star.
-Because of this, the chances of habitability may be lower than originally estimated.
+Because of this, the chances of habitability are very likely to be lower than originally estimated.

-History

 Discovery

 Gliese 667 Cc was first announced in a pre-print made public on 21 November 2011 by the European Southern Observatory's High Accuracy Radial Velocity Planet Searcher (HARPS) group using the radial velocity method (Doppler method).
 The announcement of a refereed journal report came on 2 February 2012 by researchers at the University of Göttingen and the Carnegie Institution for Science and backing up the ESO HARPS group discovery.

-Potentiality of survival

-According to astrobiologists, there is a slight potential chance of eventual survival for humans to sustain on a usually Earth-like exoplanet within a directly hostile environment.

-In fiction

-Gliese 667 Cc features in the story "The Audience" by Sean McMullen in the June 2015 issue of Analog Science Fiction and Fact.
-In the Alien vs. Predator franchise, Gliese 667 Cc was the first planet to be terraformed, being done so by the Weyland Corporation in 2039.
-It is also mentioned in the 2015 novel Not Alone by Craig A. Falconer.
-This planet is also featured in Allen Steele's 2016 novel Arkwright.
-Gliese 667 Cc is also the setting of the 2020 video game In Other Waters.